 CARES Act Charitable Opportunities + Fundraising Tips You Can Take Advantage of Now

-In the video above, Mariah Brook, Gift Planner at the Saint Paul & Minnesota Foundation, dives into how the CARES Act affects charitable giving and how you can take advantage of the fundraising opportunities.
+In the video below, Mariah Brook, Gift Planner at the Saint Paul & Minnesota Foundation, dives into how the CARES Act affects charitable giving and how you can take advantage of the fundraising opportunities.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and signed into law on March 27, 2020.
 The CARES Act was designed to provide economic aid for individuals and small businesses, as well as preserve jobs for American industries.
 The Act includes three specific provisions that relate to charitable giving and offer nonprofits unique fundraising opportunities during this challenging time.